yoavg/nlp2024-2025/ass1/README.md

 We define a sequence of $n$ tokens as an "n-gram".
 For example, `I am not the` is a 4-gram, and `the big brown box` is also a 4-gram.

 1. In each language, what are the top-ten 5-grams in each file and their frequencies?
-What are the top-ten 10-grams in each file and their frequencies? what is the longest n-gram in each file and its frequency?
+What are the top-ten 10-grams in each file and their frequencies? what is the longest n-gram with a frequency above 1 in each file and its frequency?
 Briefly discuss and explain the results that you see.

 These answers should appear in a PDF file called `ngrams.pdf`.